TheresiaQuintes/teacups/docs/source/spinsystem.rst

 ^^^^^^
 * Diagonal elements of a hyperfine tensor of nucleus i
 	* i ranges from 1-5
-	* Given as a list of floats with three members (Ax, Ay and Az)
+	* List of floats with three members (Ax, Ay and Az)
 * Optional for doublet and triplet simulations
 * e.g.::